Al-Muntasir: Reign

-On the same day as the assassination, al-Muntasir succeeded smoothly to the throne of the Caliphate with the support of the Turkic faction.
-The Turkic party then prevailed on al-Muntasir to remove his brothers from the succession, fearing they would seek revenge for his involvement in the murder of their father.
-In their place, he was to appoint his son as heir apparent.
-On 27 April 862, both brothers wrote statements of abdication, although al-Mu'tazz did so after some hesitation.

 Al-Muntasir became caliph on December 11, 861, after his father al-Mutawakkil was assassinated by members of his Turkic guard.
 Although he was suspected of being involved in the plot to kill al-Mutawakkil, he was able to quickly take control of affairs in the capital city of Samarra and receive the oath of allegiance from the leading men of the state.
 Al-Muntasir's sudden elevation to the Caliphate served to benefit several of his close associates, who gained senior positions in the government after his ascension.
 Included among these were his secretary, Ahmad ibn al-Khasib, who became vizier, and Wasif, a senior Turkic general who had likely been heavily involved in al-Mutawakkil's murder.

+Al-Muntasir's secretary Ahmad ibn al-Khasib quickly worked to secure the succession for al-Muntasir.
+The army, secretaries and eminent men were assembled and Ahmad ibn al-Khasib read to them an official version of the caliph's murder, claiming (falsely) that he had been killed by his favorite companion al-Fath ibn Khaqan.
+He also had an Bay'ah drawn up and administered to everyone present.
+Al-Muntasir's younger brothers al-Mu'tazz and al-Mu'ayyad immediately recognized the new caliph, and al-Muntasir was able to establish his position without incident.

+Ahmad ibn al-Khasib, now serving as al-Muntasir's vizier, held a dominant position in the new caliph's administration.
+According to al-Tabari, he was able to get rid of a rival, the general Wasif al-Turki, by convincing the caliph to send him on a campaign at the Byzantine frontier.
+He also plotted with the Turkic officers to deprive al-Mu'tazz and al-Mu'ayyad of their rights to succeed al-Muntasir in the event of the latter's death, as they feared that al-Mu'tazz would eradicate them if he became caliph.
+Al-Muntasir eventually agreed to this and the two brothers were forced to abdicate their position as heirs apparent.

+He also fearing they would seek revenge for his involvement in the murder of their father.

+In their place, he was to appoint his son as heir apparent.
+On 27 April 862, both brothers wrote statements of abdication, although al-Mu'tazz did so after some hesitation.

 Al-Muntasir was lauded because, unlike his father, he loved the house of ʻAlī (Shīʻa) and removed the ban on pilgrimage to the tombs of Hassan and Hussayn.
 He sent Wasif to raid the Byzantines.